tenet-ac-za/safire.ac.za-website/content/safire/policy/participation/practice-note.md

 The defining feature is that, unlike commercial ventures, SAFIRE exists solely to serve the needs of its beneficiary community and provides for a [high level of input]({{< ref "/safire/governance.md" >}}) from that community.
 The service provided by SAFIRE is tailored to the specific needs of the research and education community and is intended to allow South Africa to more effectively participate in global academic research endeavours.

-Moreover, SAFIRE is operated by a non-profit company (TENET) who's [memorandum of incorporation espouses these ideals](http://www.tenet.ac.za/about/about-tenet-1).
+Moreover, SAFIRE is operated by a non-profit company (TENET) who's [memorandum of incorporation espouses these ideals](https://www.tenet.ac.za/about/our-purpose-and-constitution).
 As an NPC, TENET does not charge for its services in amounts exceeding what is required to recover the costs of delivering services.

 # REN Service Agreement

 Section 11.3 makes reference to TENET's REN Services Agreement as containing the processes for dispute resolution.
 In the case where a Participant in SAFIRE is also a signatory of the REN Services Agreement (most universities, for instance), the prevailing version is the one most recently concluded between TENET and the Participant (we can supply a copy of this if necessary).

-In cases where the Participant is not also a signatory, the prevailing version is the one [published on TENET's website](http://www.tenet.ac.za/doc/tenet-ren-service-agreement-redistributable/view) and updated from time to time.
+In cases where the Participant is not also a signatory, the prevailing version is the one distributed to our SLA Reference Group from time to time.
 However, if necessary to allay concerns about this, we can annexure the relevant sections from the REN Service Agreement to the Participation Agreement at the time of signature.

 # Variations

 Some legal departments have asked for organisation-specific variations to the Participation Agreement.
 Unfortunately, we're not able to do this, for two reasons:-

 Firstly (and most importantly), the trust model of a federation is based on transparency and ensuring that every Participant (including those participating via inter-federation) knows and understands the roles of other participants.
-This is why the Participation Agreement and all associated policies [are public documents on our website](/safire/policy/).
+This is why the Participation Agreement and all associated policies [are public documents on our website]({{< ref "/safire/policy/_index.md" >}}).
 Individualising the agreements would break this model --- and would thus further imply that SAFIRE was unable to publish that organisation's metadata to inter-federation partners like eduGAIN.

 Secondly, as a small non-profit, TENET simply doesn't have the resources to manage individualised versions of contracts.